Brandon-Isaac/My-Portfolio/README.md

-Lets dive into my first static portfolio with react
+# Lets dive into my first static portfolio with react..🎉🎉🎉